alex-ball/dccpaper/README.md

 # The dccpaper bundle: LaTeX classes for submissions to IJDC and IDCC

-The dccpaper bundle consists of two very similar classes.
+The dccpaper bundle consists of three very similar classes.

-ijdc-v9.cls corresponds to the template used by the [International Journal of Digital Curation], beginning with volume 9.
+ijdc-v14.cls corresponds to the template used by the [International Journal of Digital Curation], beginning with volume 14.

+ijdc-v9.cls corresponds to the template used by the [International Journal of Digital Curation] for volumes 9 to 13 inclusive.

 idcc.cls corresponds to the template used for the [International Digital Curation Conference], beginning with IDCC15.